Michal Kropík: Career

 Ahead of the 2008–09 season, Kropík joined Czech First League side Bohemians (Střížkov) on loan for the season.
-He returned to Žižkov at the end of the season after helping Bohemians to a 11th place finish in the league.
+He returned to Žižkov at the end of the season after helping Bohemians to an 11th-place finish in the league.
 Kropik was one of seven players to leave Viktoria Žižkov before the start of the 2011–12 season.

 After playing in Ukraine and Indonesia, Kropík returned to Žižkov, signing a new contract in January 2012.
 In April 2012, he scored an equaliser in an away match against Baník Ostrava, which ultimately finished 3–1 to the home team.
 After the end of the season, in which Žižkov were relegated to the second tier, Kropik joined FC Chomutov of the third-tier Bohemian Football League.
 In the winter break of the 2012–13 season, Kropík signed for Vlašim, who were attempting to avoid relegation from the second tier.
 In the summer of 2013, Kropík signed for Austrian side UVB Vöcklamarkt of the Austrian Regionalliga Central.